-We are seeking views on a new draft guidance publication 'Principles for managing level crossing safety'.
+We sought views on a new draft guidance publication 'Principles for managing level crossing safety'.

 This document is designed to support the assessment and control of risks at level crossings.
 It provides a resource for anyone involved in level crossing safety, those whose activities impact on level crossing safety, and users of level crossings.